WolfLink/ezllm/README.md

 client = MCPClient("https://remote.mcpservers.org/fetch/mcp")
 chat.add_tools(client)
-result = chat.prompt("How can I easily use local llms using https://github.com/WolfLink/ezllm ?
-Look at the README from that github and explain it to me.") print(result)
+result = chat.prompt("How can I easily use local llms using ezllm?
+Please use the fetch tool to look at the README from that github repo and explain it to me.
+Use this link: https://raw.githubusercontent.com/WolfLink/ezllm/refs/heads/main/README.md"") print(result)
 ```
 There are other options for adding MCPs, such as passing in the JSON configuration for an MCP client as a string.